esborisova/TableEval-Study/src/evaluation/README.md

 # Table Understanding Evaluation Pipeline

-The **Table Understanding Evaluation Pipeline** provides a comprehensive framework for evaluating multimodal large language models (LLMs) on various table-understanding benchmarks.
-The pipeline supports custom evaluation tasks and integrates seamlessly with Huggingface models or local LLM implementations.
-And a README written by ChatGPT :D.
+The Table Understanding Evaluation Pipeline provides a comprehensive framework for evaluating multimodal large language models (LLMs) on various table-understanding benchmarks.
+The pipeline supports custom evaluation tasks and integrates seamlessly with Huggingface models or local LLM implementations, as well as commercial models via API calls using liteLLM.
+In the `/task` folder, we provide predefined experiment setups for all published benchmarks.

 ## Features
 - **Supports Multiple Tasks**: Evaluate your model on a wide variety of predefined table-understanding benchmarks.
 - **Flexible Configuration**: Customize model arguments, evaluation tasks, few-shot examples, batch sizes, and device settings.
 - **Extensible**: Add your own tasks with a simple YAML configuration.
 - **Reproducible**: Set seeds for consistent and reproducible evaluations.
-- **Output Logging**: Save model predictions and evaluation scores in JSON format.
+- **Output Logging**: Save model predictions and evaluation scores in JSON format and the logits in HDF5 format.

 ---